-Hillsboro Fire and Rescue can provide and install smoke alarms in homes for senior citizens, disabled persons, and people who are living on a low income.
-If you meet these requirements and are in need of a smoke alarm. please call the Fire Prevention Division at 503-681-6178 to make arrangements to have a smoke alarm installed.
+We can provide and install smoke alarms in homes for senior citizens, disabled persons, and people who are living on a low income.
+If you meet these requirements and need a smoke alarm, please call 503-681-6178 to see if you qualify.

 What if I rent?

-Your landlord is required to provide smoke alarms and instructions for testing of the devices.
+Your landlord is required to provide smoke alarms and instructions for testing the devices.

-As a tenant, you are required to tests the smoke alarms as recommended by the manufacturer’s instructions and immediately notify your landlord of any deficiencies.
+As a tenant, you are required to test the smoke alarms as recommended by the manufacturer’s instructions and immediately notify your landlord of any deficiencies.
 Testing intervals shall not exceed six months.
-Tenants also have the responsibility to replace any dead batteries.
+Tenants also must replace dead batteries.